How To Insulate A Camper For Winter Use

 Related: How to Winterize a Camper to Live In (Step-by-Step)

-Using skirting is one of the most effective ways to limit the flow of air beneath your camper.
+Skirting is one of the most effective ways to limit airflow beneath your camper.

-Options range from custom vinyl skirting made specifically for your model (which can be expensive) to canvas skirts.
+Options range from custom vinyl skirting made specifically for your model (which can be expensive) to canvas skirts to air skirts.

-You can even install DIY skirting around your RV using hay bales, plastic sheeting, insulated siding, or foam insulation board.
+You can even install DIY RV skirting using foam insulation boards, vinyl tarp, insulated siding, or plywood.

-Bear in mind that skirting works best if you’re staying in a campground for at least a few days or more.
-It might not be practical to spend a few hours skirting your rig when you’re only camping for a weekend.
+Remember that skirting works best if you stay in a campground for at least a few days or more.
+Spending a few hours skirting your rig might not be practical when you’re only camping for a weekend.

 Adco Polar White RV Wheel Skirt